Running Payroll in Qatar: Employment Taxes & Setup

 Pension in Qatar

 Qatari government employees qualify for a state pension at 60 for men and 55 for women after 15 years of contributions.
 Early retirement at 40 is an option with the same contribution period.
-Contributions include 7% from employees capped at 7% of 100,000 Qatari riyals of earnings), 14% from employers, and government contributions to total 21%.
+Contributions include 7% from employees capped at 100,000 Qatari riyals of earnings), 14% from employers, and government contributions to total 21%.

 Managing Common Payroll Challenges in Qatar